tjbotcz/manuals/en/watson-services/README.md

 You will need Watson services available in IBM Cloud to bring TJBot to life - specifically you will give him power of:

 * Listening -  Speech to Text service, converting voice files to text that can be processed further.
-* Talking - služba Text to Speech, která převede textový výstup na hlas, kterým TJBot mluví.
+* Talking - Text to Speech service, converting text to voice files used by TJBot to talk.
-* Seeing - služba Visual Recognition umožňuje analyzovat obrázky, které TJBot vyfotí.
+* Seeing - Visual Recognition service analyzing pictures, so that TJBot can tell you what he sees.
-* Chatting - služba Watson Assisstant vytváří logiku dialogu, který s vámi TJBot vede.
+* Chatting - Watson Assisstant service creating dialog logic, so that you can have a high quality chat with TJBot.

-Abyste mohli tyto služby používat, je potřeba vytvořit si účet na IBM Cloudu (registrace, která je zdarma) a poté spustit výše uvdené služby (ve freemium verzi stále zdarma).
-Každá služba má své přihlašovací údaje, které je potřeba zadat do souboru "credentials.js".
+In order to setup these services you will need to have an account on IBM Cloud (the registration is free of charge).
+You can provision the services in lite version for free.
+Every service has its credentials that you will need to enter into the configuration file of TJBotCZ (credentials.js).

-Pojďme tedy vytvořit služby a získat tak jejich přihlašovací údaje.
+Let's create the services and note down the credential details.

-## Registrace do IBM Cloudu
+## Registration to IBM Cloudu

-Registrovat se do IBM Cloudu můžete na adrese www.bluemix.net.
+You can register to IBM Cloud at www.bluemix.net.

-Registrace je zdarma a získáte tak přístup k službám potřebným pro TJBota.
-Tyto služby jsou v tzv.
-LITE verzi, která je dostačující.
-Veškeré služby naleznete v záložce "Catalog".
+Registration is free (no credit card needed) and allows you to provision the necessary services in LITE version, that is sufficient for our needs.
+All the services are accessible via the tab "Catalog".

-## Služba Speech to Text
+## Speech to Text service

-V záložce "Catalog" vyhledejte službu _**Speech to Text**_ a klikněte na tlačítko "Create".
-Spustí se vám stránka s parametry služby.
-Kliknutím na ikonu "Show" si zobrazíte přihlašovací údaje ke službě (username a password).
-Ty budete potřebovat vložit do konfiguračního souboru na TJBotovi (credentials.js).
+In "Catalog" search for _**Speech to Text**_ a click on "Create".
+New page with service configuration will open.
+Clicking the "Show" icon will unhide the credentials of the service (username a password).
+You will need to enter those in the TJBotCZ  configuration file (credentials.js).

 ![S2T Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/s2t-credentials.png)

-## Služba Text to Speech
+## Text to Speech service

-V záložce "Catalog" vyhledejte službu _**Text to Speech**_ a klikněte na tlačítko "Create".
-Spustí se vám stránka s parametry služby.
-Kliknutím na ikonu "Show" si zobrazíte přihlašovací údaje ke službě (username a password).
-Ty budete potřebovat vložit do konfiguračního souboru na TJBotovi (credentials.js).
+In "Catalog" search for _**Text to Speech**_ a click on "Create".
+New page with service configuration will open.
+Clicking the "Show" icon will unhide the credentials of the service (username a password).
+You will need to enter those in the TJBotCZ  configuration file (credentials.js).

 ![T2S Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/t2s-credentials.png)

 ## Služba Visual Recognition

-V záložce "Catalog" vyhledejte službu _**Visual Recognition**_ a klikněte na tlačítko "Create".
-Spustí se vám stránka s parametry služby.
-Kliknutím na ikonu "Show" si zobrazíte přihlašovací údaje ke službě.
-Ty budete potřebovat vložit do konfiguračního souboru na TJBotovi (credentials.js).
-V případě této služby jde o tzv.
-API KEY, který budete potřebovat.
+In "Catalog" search for _**Visual Recognition**_ a click on "Create".
+New page with service configuration will open.
+Clicking the "Show" icon will unhide the credentials of the service.
+You will need to enter those in the TJBotCZ  configuration file (credentials.js).
+In case of this service it is just so called API KEY, that you will need.

 ![Visual Recognition API KEY](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/visual-recognition-credentials.png)

-## Služba Watson Assisstant
+## Watson Assisstant service

-Watson Assisstant je nástroj pro vytváření dialogů (chatu).
-Pro začátek jsme vám připravili jednoduchý dialog, který můžete do služby importovat, než začnete vytvářet vlastní TJBotí chat.
-[Stáhněte si dialog zde](https://drive.google.com/open?id=1-H3Tm_Le7OZP0Uzuw1moKFghC54GRycN).
-V záložce "Catalog" vyhledejte službu _**Watson Assisstant**_ a klikněte na tlačítko "Create".
-Spustí se vám stránka s parametry služby.
-Kliknutím na tlačítko "Launch" se vám otevře nové okno s nástrojem pro vytváření chatu.
-V záložce workspace naleznete ikonu k nahrání staženého dialogu (viz obrázek  níže).
+Watson Assisstant is tool for creating dialogs (chats).
+For fast start we have prepared a simple dialog which you can import to the service before you start creating your own chats.
+[Download the dialog here](https://drive.google.com/open?id=1-H3Tm_Le7OZP0Uzuw1moKFghC54GRycN).
+In "Catalog" search for _**Watson Assisstant**_ a click on "Create".
+New page with service configuration will open.
+Clicking the "Launch" button you get a new window - the actual tool for creating chats.
+Select "Workspace" tab where you will find icon for importing the downloaded dialog file (see picture below).

 ![WA Workspace](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/wa-workspace.png)

-Po nahrání dialogu se vám tento nově vytvořený workspace otevře.
-Pod ikonou připomínající šneka najdete potřebné přihlašovací údaje pro konfigurační soubor na TJBotovi (credentials.js).
-V případě Watson Assisstant služby jsou to 3 údaje: workspace id, username a password.
+After importing the dialog, the newly created workspace will open.
+Icon imitating snail will bring you to the credential details you need for configuration file on TJBot (credentials.js).
+In case of Watson Assisstant service there are 3 credentials: workspace id, username a password.

 ![WA Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/wa-credentials.png)